 Affection rightly earned will endure forever.
-The blessed Petrarca (may God preserve his secrets!) meant just this when he spoke the following passionate words in a 1352 letter to quarreling friends Giovanni Barrili and Niccola Acciaiuoli:
+The blessed Petrarca (how learned and wise he was!) meant just this when he spoke the following passionate words in a 1352 letter to quarreling friends Giovanni Barrili and Niccola Acciaiuoli:

 “Love conquers all” is a statement very much true.
 Make this next line true in your situation: “Let us surrender to love.”